DoTheEvo/XCPng-basics/README.md

   * Tried to spin **win11 24H2** and it just worked without manually dealing with TPM.
 The VM creation did not feel overwhelming with 19 options and settings and choices which are all opportunities for a fuck up.
-    Once RDPed in, it felt snappy and responsive without anything weird happening.
+    Once RDPed in, it felt fast and responsive, without anything weird happening and without being send to read 5 pages on how to tweak it to improve performance.
   * Tried to spin **arch linux**, no problem, zero pauses to read up on what to do to get uefi boot working, or dealing with secure boot or whatever.
     No complications.